benjhodgson/metapop_capacity_matrix/Documentation/model_overview.md

 ![](model_overview_files/figure-html/Dispersal-Yield_Functions-1.png)<!-- -->

 Species may have more complex dispersal responses to yield, however, these three basic responses should allow us to see the effects of matrix quality on species persistence.

-Species may have more complex dispersal responses to yield, however, these three basic responses should allow us to see the effects of matrix quality on species persistence.